 - What data needs to be retained, for how long, and in what format.

 - Utilize a data backup solution that fits your needs: Your business will require a solution that is designed specifically for your its needs, but it should also adhere to best practices and take into account common sense.
+There are many different kinds of ways to back up your data, if you need help deciding which is right for you, we can help.
 This will help you get the most out of it.
 Here are some criteria to keep in mind when choosing your backup solution:

 - Multiple copies of your backup will be a necessity.
 To this end, many businesses utilize the 3-2-1 rule: three copies in total, stored in at least two different locations, and one being accessible remotely.